Gary The Robot suffers this cruel fate in an ad for Pillsbury Pizza Pops.

 Greed from Fullmetal Alchemist has Law do this to him with a huge sledgehammer as a demonstration of his powers.
 He then tells him to improve his aim after regenerating, due to him missing a part of his jaw.

 Al also gets his head taken off multiple times.
 Of course, this barely affects him.
-He can still speak, although the sound could be coming from the blood seal.
+He can still speak, as it seems the sound comes from the blood seal that's in the armor's body, which seems to indicate his head is essentially decorative.

 Same goes for Barry, he just snaps his head back on whenever it gets knocked off.